 The more new landlords enter the market – the more confusion arises as to exactly which solutions protect the tenancy between the parties.
 Having an accurate rental agreement and home insurance is part of a basic level of hygiene, but these aren't helpful in every situation.
-It means that the tenancy must be insured separately.
+It means that the rental relationship must be protected separately.

 Home insurance combined with liability insurance is crucial for absolutely all homeowners.
 Unfortunately, many homeowners still do not have it, as it is a voluntary product, not a compulsory one.
 Worth to remember: if there is no home insurance and an accident happens on the property unrelated to the tenant, the responsibility falls solely on the owner.
 It can be about an outdated washing machine, fire or a pipe failure.